romeroqe/giphy-and-stickers/README.md

-# ghiphy
+# Giphy and Stickers
-A package that provides an interface between Laravel and Giphy API.
+A package that provides an interface between Laravel and Giphy API, includes Gifs and Stickers.